xsivan/gabot/index.md

 ### *add_notify_system_error_channels*
 > `-notify add_notify_system_error_channels [args...] `

-Command is used for setting array of system error log channels (channels where we post occured system error).
+The command is used for setting an array of system error log channels (channels where we post occurred system error).
 Input must contain at least one channel that belongs under guild, from which is this command called (but can contain more of them).

 **Example**
 ```